ConnorBaker/CS310_Lectures/2019-03-21/Lecture Notes/CS310_2019-03-21/main.md

 subtitle: "Definition of a graphs, different types of graphs and their properties"
 lang: "en"
 titlepage: true
-titlepage-color: "0d47a1"
+titlepage-color: "FFFFFF"
-titlepage-text-color: "FFFFFF"
+titlepage-text-color: "0d47a1"
-titlepage-rule-color: "FFFFFF"
+titlepage-rule-color: "0d47a1"
 titlepage-rule-height: 2
 papersize: "letter"
 fontsize: "10pt"